zenorocha/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-and-managing-products/products/managing-boms.md

 > Subscribers

 Bill of Materials (BOM) diagrams identify component parts belonging to a product.
-Users can create and annotate BOM diagrams in Liferay Commerce that reference other products in the store.
+Users can create and annotate BOM diagrams in Liferay Commerce that reference products in the store.
 BOM diagrams can then be displayed on a site page.

 BOM diagrams are comprised of two parts: the product image and the Mapped Products.